<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 What is MIL-STD?

-These standards cover the end characteristics of the product, as well as the processes, materials and security standards to be followed in their production.
+These standards cover the end characteristics of the product, as well as the processes, materials, and security standards to be followed in their production.
 The five types of defense standards include:

-• One: Interface standards
+1. Interface standards

-• Two: Design criteria standards
+2. Design criteria standards

-• Three: Manufacturing process standards
+3. Manufacturing process standards

-• Four: Standard practices
+4. Standard practices

-• Five: Test method standards
+5. Test method standards

 These defense standards are meant to ensure proper performance and logistical usefulness of military equipment.
 Although their origins can be traced back for decades, the pressing need for standardization became most apparent during WWII.